An assortment of ultra-processed foods.

 - Greenhouse gas emissions.
 The raw materials for UPFs are produced by industrial agriculture, a major contributor to global greenhouse gas emissions.
 This 2021 study shows how emissions from UPF production in Brazil increased by 245 percent between 1988 and 2018.

 - Packaging and chemical pollution.
 The world’s most prolific plastic polluters are major UPF producers Coca-Cola and PepsiCo.
-Learn more in Plastics Industry Nexus.
+Learn more in Plastics Nexus.

 - Recognize UPFs and avoid them.
 This article will help you distinguish between processed and ultra-processed food, a difference with major implications for your health.
 Recently, highly processed foods have expanded to include plant-based “fake meat” products, which utilize industrialized ingredients, as this article describes.